supriya-kotturu/heya/README.md

-# Heya! - Contacts.
+# Heyaa! - Contacts.
 Made easy

 A react-redux project with tailwindcss to keep track of your contact details.